 A. Parents are welcome to bring their children.
 Unfortunately, there will not be childcare facilities available.
 Families are requested to make their own arrangements with regards to childcare during lectures.

 - Can I attend part of the course only, and will I be able to travel back to my country or visit parts of Tarim and Yemen other than what the Dowra has organised?

 A. Students wishing to receive the full spiritual benefit should remain for the full 40 days program.
 If you are unable to do so, then it is possible to attend part of the course and then travel back to your country, or (if your visa permits) you are free to plan your own individual activities.
-Please note that making visits to other parts of Yemen is not recommended in the current climate.
+Please note that visits and travel to other parts of Yemen is not permitted due to the current climate.

 - I hear there are always difficulties traveling to Yemen, is this true?